Effective Date: Nov. 29, 2017

 A “cookie” is a small file stored on your computer that contains data about you, your computer, or your use of our Services.
 By showing how and when visitors use the Services, cookies help us identify how many unique users visit us, save user preferences, and track user trends and patterns.
 We use session cookies, which are cookies that are deleted when you leave our Services and persistent cookies, which are cookies that remain after you leave our Services so that you are recognized when you return.

-How We Use Your PII
+How We Use Your PII:

-- improve your experience on our Services;
+Walsworth will use data we automatically collect to improve your experience on our Services;

 More specifically, Walsworth May Use IP Addresses To: